aptech/docs/docs/plotsetxticcount.rst

 Purpose
 ----------------
-Controls the number of major ticks on the X-axis of a 2-D plot.
+Controls the number of major ticks on the x-axis of a 2-D plot.

 Format
 ----------------